7.2: ¿Qué haces todos los días?

 mirarse - to look at oneself - Me miro en el espejo (the mirror) antes de salir al trabajo. (reflexive)

-on a test: If you see a ¨se¨ at the end of a verb, be sure to use the reflexive pronoun.
+ojo (atención): If you see a ¨se¨ at the end of a verb on a conjugation test, be sure to use the reflexive pronoun.

 ejemplo: Marta y Juan _________________(despertarse) tarde los sábados.
 You should fill in the blank with ¨se despiertan¨.
-Even if in real life with this specific verb it may be acceptable to use it without the reflexive pronoun, even in a reflexive situation, you know by the ¨se¨ at the end of the infinitive that it is a reflexive situation and you are expected to use the reflexive pronoun.
+We just saw that in real life it may be acceptable to use this verb without the reflexive pronoun, even in a reflexive situation.
+However, you know by the ¨se¨ at the end of the infinitive that it is a reflexive situation and you are expected to use the reflexive pronoun on a test.
 In real life, you will most often use the pronoun based on whether or not the situation is reflexive.
 You will have to make that decision.
+There are some cases when a ¨se¨ is used for other purposes, but we will look at those later.